openhab/openhab-addons/bundles/org.openhab.binding.meteoalerte/README.md

 There is exactly one supported thing type, which represents the weather alerts for a given department.
 It has the `department` id.
-Of course, you can add multiple Things, e.g. for getting alerts for different locations.
+Of course, you can add multiple things, e.g. for getting alerts for different locations.

-## Discovery

-This binding does not handle auto-discovery.

 ## Binding Configuration